MrPakoras/One-Piece-Vencord-RPC-Updater/README.md

 ## Set up the Python program
 - Under the Vencord section in Discord settings, click `Open Settings Folder`
-- Copy the address of the `settings.json` file in the "settings" folder
+- Copy the address of the `settings.json` file in the `settings` folder
 - Enter the path as the `vencordrpcfile` variable in the Python program
 - Run it!